ak2022/GPSCLineages/README.md

 ```
 or as part of this Github repo

-3) Make sure you have the monocle database available in your wd if using the built-in pf based sequence retrieval.
+3) Make sure you have the monocle database available in your the GPSCx working directory if using the built-in pf based sequence retrieval.

 4) Create a directory called GPSCx (whichever one you want to analyse) and navigate into it.